kestan01/lecture_video_demo_config/README.md

-# lecture_video_demo_config
+# lecture demo
-This is the repo I created following the lecture video
+I created this following the lecture demo

+## Additional comments

+This is really cool

+Item 1
+Item 2
+Item 3